Understanding Recognised Pomeranian Colours in Australia

 To maintain the rich black color of their coat, it is essential to take certain precautions.
 Black Pomeranians are more susceptible to developing a reddish tinge on their fur if exposed to direct sunlight for prolonged periods.

 This phenomenon, known as “sunburning,” can cause the black fur to appear slightly reddish or faded.
-Therefore, protecting them from excessive sun exposure is crucial by providing shade or using dog-safe sunscreen specifically formulated to protect their coat from UV rays.
+Therefore, protecting them from excessive sun exposure is crucial, either by providing shade or by using dog-safe sunscreen formulated to protect their coat from UV rays.

 Despite their elegant black coat, it is not uncommon for black Pomeranians to have a few white hairs interspersed within their fur.
 These white hairs usually appear on the chest or between the pads of their paws, adding a touch of uniqueness to their overall appearance.